Peripheral Component Interconnect: Cache snooping (obsolete)

 PCI originally included optional support for write-back cache coherence.
 This required support by cacheable memory targets, which would listen to two pins from the cache on the bus, SDONE (snoop done) and SBO# (snoop backoff).

 Because this was rarely implemented in practice, it was deleted from revision 2.2 of the PCI specification, and the pins re-used for SMBus access in revision 2.3.

 The cache would watch all memory accesses, without asserting DEVSEL#.
 If it noticed an access that might be cached, it would drive SDONE low (snoop not done).
 A coherence-supporting target would avoid completing a data phase (asserting TRDY#) until it observed SDONE high.

-In the case of a write to data that was clean in the cache, the cache would only have to invalidate its copy, and would assert SDONE as soon as this was established.
+In the case of a write to data that was clean in the cache, the cache would only have to invalidate its copy and would assert SDONE as soon as this was established.
 However, if the cache contained dirty data, the cache would have to write it back before the access could proceed. so it would assert SBO# when raising SDONE.
 This would signal the active target to assert STOP# rather than TRDY#, causing the initiator to disconnect and retry the operation later.
 In the meantime, the cache would arbitrate for the bus and write its data back to memory.

 Targets supporting cache coherency are also required to terminate bursts before they cross cache lines.

 Development tools

 When developing and/or troubleshooting the PCI bus, examination of hardware signals can be very important.
-Logic analyzers and bus analyzers are tools which collect, analyze, and decode signals for users to view in useful ways.
+Logic analyzers and bus analyzers are tools that collect, analyze, and decode signals for users to view in useful ways.